dhill138/spduration-paper/R Journal/revision-memo.md

--[ ] Check package to paper documentation consistency -[ ] default value for spdur distribution?
-Document in paper and roxygen -[ ] Can Table 1 include more variables? at risk
+-[ ] Check package to paper documentation consistency -[x] default value for spdur distribution?
+Document in paper and roxygen -[x] Can Table 1 include more variables? at risk
--[ ] Add method used to estimate parameter variance
+-[x] Add method used to estimate parameter variance
 -[ ] Short discussion of different cure rates and utility of split approach (simulations)

 ## Reviewer comments

 > (1) check the consistence between the R documentation of the package and the paper. (e.g. the # of observations and variables on manual are not consistent with what it’s described in paper)

+Updated package documentation for `data(bscoup); ?bscoup` to mention correct number of rows and columns in data.

 > (2) for ‘spdur’ function, does user need to specify ‘distr’ or the default is Weibull?
 The first example ‘weib_model’ didn’t specify distribution but the manual doesn’t mention the default value.

-The "distr" argument must be specified; we have updated the paper examples to correct this error.
+The "distr" argument defaults to "weibull"; we have updated the package documentation to mention that, but also fixed the paper examples to explicitly use the "distr" option without relying on default behavior.

 > (3) Can Table 1 include more variables? e.g. atrisk was included in the model but not listed in the table.
 I think listing those variables would help users better understand the data structure.